atlasbot/docs/docs/index.md

 Welcome to Atlas' Documentation.
 The aim here is to help you learn how to use Atlas, give you tips and make everything super simple for you to follow.

+If you're new to using Atlas, you will probably want to check out the [quick start](/quick_start/) guide.

 !!! note
     These docs are still a work in progress, please excuse the mess!